Concrete Block Fill Calculator guide

 How to use the Concrete Block Fill Calculator

-The Concrete Block Fill Calculator estimates the grout or concrete volume needed to fill selected concrete block cores.
-It starts from the per-block fill volume you enter.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Concrete Block Fill Calculator estimates grout or concrete needed for selected CMU cores.
+It starts from the fill volume per block or filled cell that you enter, so it can handle different block sizes without guessing.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Concrete Block Fill Calculator